 The Agency's capital assets, net of accumulated depreciation, consist mainly of land purchases (Petersen Ranch, Sackett Ranch, and Lang-Tule property) and land improvements (Cement Hill Bypass).
-The Agency continues to add new water monitoring equipment and field equipment as part of its water supply and flood control operations.
-In addition, SCWA invested in new field vehicles for property maintenance staff, new field trucks for Solano Project operations, a John Deere backhoe, a gooseneck trailer, and flail mower.
-SCWA also purchased the Lang Tule Ranch, 252 acres, for environmental restoration and conservation purposes.
-SCWA also shared the cost of Boardroom AV upgrades.
+The Agency continues to add field equipment as part of its water supply and flood control operations.
+In addition, SCWA invested in new field vehicles for property maintenance staff, new field trucks for Solano Project operations, and a Cat Excavator and a Kenworth Water Truck were purchased.
+Construction I Progress continues on the Office Expansion, which should reach completion during FY2023/2024.